MOSEK/Mosek.go/doc/source/mosek.rst

 ``idx int64``
      The internal position of the element that should be obtained information for.
+``num int64``
+     Number of terms in the weighted sum that forms the specified element in barA.

 Each nonzero element in :math:`\bar{A}_{ij}` is formed as a weighted sum of